So, you want to know about visual testing for your Vue.js app in Storybook using Applitools? So did I!

 Tweaking the Concurrency

 Applitools Eyes SDK gives testers as well as developers the upper hand in configuring many aspects of the test configuration settings including the Concurrency field.
-By setting the value of this field, you can instruct the Visual Grid component to use a certain number of parallel threads or processes in order to run and your visual UI tests.
+By setting the value of this field, you can instruct the Ultrafast Grid component to use a certain number of parallel threads or processes in order to run and your visual UI tests.

 Let’s add more custom viewports into test configuration settings and also set the Concurrency field to a value of 100 and see the results.